 2. Ask the USFWS why they haven’t rescinded the generic tiger loophole yet.

 The third step, telling USDA to ban cub petting, has now been completed.
-More than 64,000 of you asked USDA to ban cub petting, including the American Veterinary Medical Association and the American Zoological Association (for the most part)
+More than 115,000 of you asked USDA to ban cub petting via email.
+More than 15,000 of you took the time to also post your comments on the Federal Register, including the American Veterinary Medical Association and the American Zoological Association (for the most part).